doctea/usb_midi_clocker/README.md

 - Beatstep sysex commands don't work, probably for the same reason?
 - MIDI looper uses a LOT of RAM (~48k for 1 phrase -- 384 (ticks) * 127 (notes)) - less memory-hungry polyphony can be used, but drawing the pianoroll to screen would become more intensive...
 - ~~Voltage Source Calibration UI is ugly / changing sizes constantly~~
+- BeatStep auto-advance via SYSEX is unreliable/non-working -- had it working a few times, but couldn't work out rhyme or reason why it randomly stops working?
+Left in as option.. maybe related to the same strange USB MIDI glitches as mentioned below.
+  - 2022-11-02: re-enabled this, made a tweak, now seems to work...?

 ## Configuration